 A company is considered single-shareholder if it has only one founder.
 This is usually the case for freelancers, consultants, digital nomads and other forms of digital solopreneurs.
 If, however, a company has several co-founders, it is a multi-shareholder company.

 Although the Estonian Commercial Code (Äriseadustik) distinguishes between six forms of business entities (please see a comparison on the State portal), a private limited company (OÜ) is the most common form of business among both Estonian residents and e-residents.
 The below advice is specific to a private limited company, or OÜ.

 The registration process of a single-shareholder OÜ is simple and straightforward.
 It is described in detail in the State portal and also in our Start a Company article.
 With an e-Residency digital ID card you can register your company online from anywhere in the world.

-- Registration: To register your OÜ online, your co-founders will need a digital ID card valid in Estonia.
-This can be an Estonian, Latvian or Belgian ID card, Lithuanian mobile ID or e-Residency digital ID card.
-As an alternative to online registration, any OÜ can also be registered through a notary, though this will require a trip to Estonia for you and your co-founders.
+If all co-founders of a multi-shareholder company are able to give digital signatures (they have an e-Residency digital ID card or an Estonian, Latvian, Finnish or Belgian ID card), then the online registration process of a multi-shareholder OÜ is essentially the same as a single-shareholder OÜ.
+As an alternative to the online registration, any OÜ can also be registered through a notary, though this would require a trip to Estonia for you and your co-founders.

-- Management board: All OÜ must have a management board, a directing body to represent and direct the company.
+All OÜ must have a management board, a directing body to represent and manage the company.
 The management board may have one or several members, though it's likely your co-founders will want to be included.
-All members of the board must have a digital ID valid in Estonia in order to register and manage the OÜ online.
+Board members who are not founders can also be appointed.

 - Banking: Review our Banking Basics article for an overview of options.
-We recommend finding a service provider in our Marketplace that specializes in companies other than single-shareholder (you can see this easily by using the compare buttons) as they can also provide advice and assistance based on your specific situation.
+We recommend finding a service provider in our Marketplace that specializes in companies other than single-shareholder as they can also provide advice and assistance based on your specific situation.